muhibbin-munna/nagad_flutter/README.md

 The [nagad_payment_gateway](https://pub.dev/packages/nagad_payment_gateway)  package allows Flutter developers to integrate Nagad Online Payment into their applications.
 This package is ideal for merchants and service providers looking to enable digital payments using Nagad.

-## ⚠️ Security Warning
-**Do not store merchant credentials directly in your Flutter application.** Instead, use a secure backend server to handle payments securely and prevent exposure of sensitive data.

 ### Credentials Provided by Nagad

 Before integrating, obtain your credentials from Nagad: